Predictions For Taylor Swift’s Album "The Life Of A Showgirl"

 From Swift’s own description, the album is shaping up to be a pop powerhouse.
 She reunited with producers Max Martin and Shellback, who previously worked with her on Red, 1989, and Reputation.

 Although it has been seven years since their last collaboration, Swift said the creative process felt revitalized.
-"By the time we came back together, I feel like we had so much more dexterity to what we do," she explained.
-"This was the time where it felt like all three of us in the room were carrying the same weight as creators and it was really special."
+"By the time we came back together, I feel like we had so much more dexterity in what we do," she explained.
+"This was the time when it felt like all three of us in the room were carrying the same weight as creators, and it was really special."

-Kelce also weighed in, describing The Life of a Showgirl as “a lot more upbeat, and it’s a lot more like fun, pop, like excitement.
-I think it’s a complete 180 from a lot of the songs on Tortured Poets for sure.”
+Kelce also weighed in, describing The Life of a Showgirl as "a lot more upbeat, and it’s a lot more fun, pop, and exciting.
+I think it’s a complete 180 from a lot of the songs on Tortured Poets for sure."

 The wait is nearly over for Taylor Swift’s newest project.